asaferguson/bisg-py/readme.md

 2. `'tract'` if `GEOID_column` was provided, and
 3. `'blk_grp'` if `GEOID_column` was provided and `blk_grp = True`.

 The dataframes of predictions returned contain one column for the row number and then columns for the probability of each race in the race list.
+If `only_final_probs` is false, then some of the intermediate, non-posterior probabilities will be returned as well.